-Security Protocols naming cryptographic or encryption protocol help protect sensitive data, financial data, and file transfer using the cryptographic method.
+Security Protocols naming cryptographic or encryption protocols help protect sensitive data, financial data, and file transfer using the cryptographic method.

-The protocol shows how the algorithm works and gives details like data structure, data representation.
+The protocol shows how the algorithm works and gives details like data structure, and data representation.

-Security protocols can apply secure multi-party computation, secret sharing process, entity authentication, Non-repudiation method, encryption method.
+Security protocols can apply secure multi-party computation, secret sharing process, entity authentication, Non-repudiation method, and encryption method.

 Such protocols ensure the data delivery in a secure way between two ends.